default mode is rt (read text)

 True

 The mode argument specifies what kind of processing you want.
-Only text mode will be covered in this chapter, which is the default.
-You can combine options, for example, rb means read in binary mode.
-Here's the relevant details from the documentation:
+Only the text mode will be covered in this chapter, which is the default.
+You can combine options — for example, rb means read in binary mode.
+Here are the relevant details from the documentation:

 The encoding argument is meaningful only in the text mode.
 You can check the default encoding for your environment using the locale module as shown below.
 See docs.python: standard encodings and docs.python HOWTOs: Unicode for more details.